PataphysicalSociety/soupault.app/site/reference-manual.md

 ]
 ```

-Values of the heading fields are HTML element references.
+Values of `heading` fields are HTML element references.
 Perfect for those who want to implement their own ToC generator.

 ##### Behaviour

 If an element tree access function cannot find any elements (e.g. there are no elements that match a selector), it returns `nil`.

 If a function that expects an HTML element receives `nil`, it immediately returns `nil`,
-so you don't need to check for `nil` at every step and can safely chain calls to those functions<fn>If it sounds like a Maybe monad to you, internally it is.</fn>.
+so you don't need to check for `nil` at every step and can safely chain calls to those functions<fn id="maybe-monad">If it sounds like a Maybe monad to you, internally it is.</fn>.

 </module>

 <module name="Regex">
 Regular expressions used by this module are mostly Perl-compatible.
-Capturing groups and back references are not supported.
+However, capturing groups and back references are not supported.

 ##### <function>Regex.match(string, regex)</function>